wp-plugins/timeline-twitter-feed/readme.txt

 1. Approve hashtags tweets first before showing them on your site

 == Changelog ==

+= 1.1 =
+* Bugfixes:
+	* Fixed bug with follow button not showing up
+	* Plugin will now try to show enough items in the feed if the option to show only hashtags has been selected

 = 1.0 =
 * Final version